robbertl/socialwelfareappeal/_posts/2020-11-25-what-is-a-social-welfare-appeal-oral-hearing.md

 ---
 layout: post
-title: What is an Oral Hearing?
+title: What is a Social Welfare Appeal Oral Hearing?
 categories: [The Appeals Process]
 author: SocialWelfareAppeal.ie
 ---